 You need to find these and chasing them down can be maddening sometimes.
 This is called regression testing – testing again to make sure nothing else was broken during the latest round of fixes.

 And, theoretically, you can keep doing this until you have Zero Defects.
-But, you should consider that performing regression testing until Zero Defects will probably be very expensive.
+But, you should consider that performing regression testing until you achieve Zero Defects will probably be very expensive.
 Think ahead and plan for at least one round of regression testing (they do tend to go faster than your first round of testing) and possibly two rounds depending on the number and severity of the defects you find in each round of testing.